nargesz/GlobusOnline/GO_interactive_python.md

 $ ssh <user>@ui.grid.sara.nl
 ```

-To transfer data to the archive, it is sufficient to create a proxy without any further specifications
+To transfer data to the archive, it is sufficient to create a proxy without any further specifications.

 ```sh
 $ myproxy-init
 ```

 The grid works with virtual organisations (VO) and we need to specify our VO and create a proxy that contains this information.

 ```sh
 $ startGridSession <VO>
 $ myproxy-init --voms <VO> -l <user>